June 29, 2015

 Direct sunlight shining in through your windows is a large contributor to the heat inside of your home.
 You can cut down on this by planting shrubbery, trees, and plants around your home.
 This will help in blocking the sunlight from entering your house as well as improve the exterior look of your property.

 Resist the Urge to Open Your Windows

 The idea of opening the house to fresh air may seem like a good idea; however, it will increase your cooling costs.
-The cool air inside will be lost to the outside while hot outside air will be sucked in.
+The cool air inside will be lost to the outside while the hot outside air will be sucked in.
 If you must have bursts of fresh air, wait for the evening when it starts to cool off outside and consider turning off the air conditioner while the windows are open.

 Cook Less Often

 A lot of heat is generated in your home every time you turn on the stove.
-Barbecuing outside or cooking meals that do no require your stove can help save on your cooling bills.
+Barbecuing outside or cooking meals that do not require your stove can help save on your cooling bills.